Geology (GEOL) 200Back to courses | Print page

 Plummer, C. C., Carlson, D. H., & Hammersley, L. (2013).
 Physical Geology (14th ed.).
 New York: McGraw Hill.

 Busch, R. M. (Ed.), & Tasa, D. (Illus.).
 (2011).
 Laboratory Manual in Physical Geology, (9th ed.)
 Upper Saddle River, NJ: Prentice Hall.

-The course materials include a study guide, a course manual, an assignment manual, Mohs’ hardness scale kit, a pocket stereoscope, Athabasca University set of mineral chips, Athabasca University set of rock chips, and a maps kit.
-With the exception of the Assignment Manual, all of the Athabasca University text materials are also available online.
+The course materials include a study guide, a course manual and a set of assignments, which are all provided online.
+A Mohs’ hardness scale kit, a pocket stereoscope, Athabasca University set of mineral chips, Athabasca University set of rock chips, and a maps kit are included in a course package sent to the student.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.